-- Any vendor setup will be done by Finance.
+Any vendor setup will be done by Finance.
 This ensures that all information necessary for yearly IRS reporting purposes has been received, and provides for necessary internal control over fraudulent or duplicate payments to vendors.
 If a new vendor is needed, please send Accounts Payable an email that lists the vendor's name, address, fax number, and other relevant contact information.
 Finance will then follow up with the vendor to get all the necessary information.
-No vendor will be paid until they return the required information is received. - Vendors send all invoices directly to Accounts Payable. - Accounts Payable date stamps the invoices and sends copiessends electronic images of the invoices to departments for processing. - Departments request payments of invoices either through the requisition purchase order process or the FPO process.
-Requisitions Purchase orders can be used for any payment request but FPO's can only be used for invoices amounting to less than \$1,000. - FPO's and requisitionsPurchase orders are electronically approved by department heads or their designee.
+No vendor will be paid until the required information is received.

+- Vendors send all invoices directly to Accounts Payable. - Accounts Payable date stamps the invoices and sends electronic images of the invoices to departments for processing. - Departments request payments of invoices through the purchase order process.
+Purchase orders can be used for any payment request. - Purchase orders are electronically approved by department heads or their designee.
 Each department head will retain ultimate responsibility for all purchases made by his/her department.
 However, circumstances in each department may warrant that some of the day-to-day duties be delegated.
-At the department head's discretion, he/she may designate others in the department who may do the online approvals (division or department) and/or sign and date the invoices.
-Such designation shall be in writing or via email and, shall include specific line items that the person is authorized to use, as well as the signature both of the department head and any subordinate who will be doing the approvals.
-This designation must be updated annually in July. - Departments send invoices (see required documentation below) to Accounts Payable for final payment processing.
-Required documentation serves as proof of receipt of goods and is matched up with the system FPO or requisition and processed for payment on Thursday of each week or according to AP schedule.
-Once approvals are completed, Accounts Payable will officially issue the processed of payment of receipts. - Departments are responsible for entering receipts against the issued pPurchase oOrders.
+At the department head's discretion, he/she may designate others in the department who may do the online approvals (division or department).
+Such designation shall be in writing or via email and shall include specific line items that the person is authorized to use.
+This designation must be updated annually in July. - Once approvals are completed, Accounts Payable will officially issue the purchase order, making it available for receipts. - Departments are responsible for entering receipts against the issued purchase orders.
 This is electronic acknowledgement that the items have been received in good order, and are ready for payment.
-Accounts Payable will not pay invoices until the pPurchase oOrder has been marked received. - Invoices received back with all approvals and receipts in place by Wednesday 5:00 p.m. will be processed in time for that Friday's check run.
+Accounts Payable will not pay invoices until the purchase order has been marked received. - Invoices received back with all approvals and receipts in place by Wednesday 5:00 p.m. will be processed in time for that Friday's check run.
 However, all vendor terms will be observed.
 Under the Uniform Commercial Code, payment is due to the vendor 30 days after the invoice date unless otherwise specified by the vendor.
-Under normal circumstances this is plenty of time to allow for requisition purchase order entry, all approval levels including the City Manager's if needed, and processing by accounts payable.
+Under normal circumstances this is plenty of time to allow for purchase order entry, all approval levels including the City Manager's if needed, and processing by accounts payable.
 If invoices are processed regularly in all departments there should be no problems with late payments.
 Occasionally a vendor will offer a discount for a shorter payment time (i.e., 2% discount in 10 days, or net invoice amount due in 30 days).
-Accounts Payable will work with the departments to expedite payments to take advantage of any offered discounts.
+Accounts Payable will work with the departments to expedite payments to take advantage of any offered discounts. - Check is cut and sent directly to vendor along with any remittance advice provided by departments.